Home

 He relocated to Clinton, Vermillion County, IN, making his home there in 1930 on South Fifth Street.
 In Clinton, he found employment as a coal miner in a strip mine.

-Grandson Harry E. Mayle Sr. (1917-2005) was born in Rush Run, Jefferson County.
-He graduated from Clinton High School in 1936 and married Genevieve Tucker on Sept.
-3, 1944.
-Following his father's occupation, he "was employed at Amax Coal as a dragline operator until his retirement," said the Brazil (IN) Times.
+Son Harry E. Mayle Sr. (1917-2005) was born in Rush Run, Jefferson County and moved to Indiana in boyhood.
+He graduated from Clinton High School in 1936.
+His first bride was Jean Louise Fleck (Dec.
+14, 1919-1944), a Chicago native and the daughter of John and Olga (Jacobson) Fleck.
+Two children born into this union were Harriet Williams and Harry E. "Poppy" Mayle Jr. They made a home with his parents in Brazil, IN for three years at 719 South Walnut Street.
+Circa 1940, he worked in a local packing house.
+The family was plunged into anxiety when Jean contracted "subacute bacterial endocarditis," an infection of the inner lining of the heart.
+Unable to rally, she died at the age of 24, at home in Brazil, on Jan.
+19, 1944.
+Burial of the remains was in Cottage Hill Cemetery, with Rev. Cloud leading the funeral rites.
+Then on Sept.
+3, 1944, at the age of 27, he entered into marriage with Genevieve (Tucker) Spoor ( ? -1990), daughter of Samuel and Zeta (Wilson) Tucker.
+She had been married previously to Jon Spoor and brought one known daughter to the second union, Jonevieve "Jonnie" Fletcher.
+The daughter was raised in part by a stepmother, Laura Spoor.
+The second marriage resulted in two more offspring -- Esther Acree Wilson and James Mayle.
+The Mayles resided in Clinton, Vermillion County in the late 1930s and then relocated to Clay County, IN.
+Following his father's occupation, Harry "was employed at Amax Coal as a dragline operator until his retirement," said the Brazil (IN) Times.
 Harry also was a member of the Harmony United Methodist Church, Masonic Lodge 541, Elks Lodge 2471, Eastern Star 238, Galilee White Shrine 7 and several other fraternal organizations.
 "Harry was an avid golfer and enjoyed woodworking," said the Times.
-Harry and Genevieve had five children -- Jonevieve Fletcher, Harriet Williams, Esther Acree, Harry E. Mayle Jr. and James Mayle.
 Sadly, Genevieve died on July 13, 1990.
 Harry outlived her by 15 years, making his home in Harmony, IN.
 He passed away at the age of 87 on Jan.
 22, 2005, at Cloverleaf Healthcare in Knightsville, IN.
 He was laid to rest at Harmony Cemetery following a funeral led by Pastor Bob Kumpf.
 At the time of Harry's death in 2005, the offspring he and Genevieve had produced numbered 12 grandchildren, 24 great-grandchildren and one great-great grandchild.

 ~ Son Newton Royce Mayle ~